Somewhere on that 7 a.m. Greyhound bus journey between Port Authority and Albany, I started crying.

-“I’m just so excited that you got in touch with me,” beams Susan, joining me via Zoom from the cottage in Sullivan County, New York, where she and her partner have gone to sit out the coronavirus lockdown.
+“I’m just so excited that you got in touch with me,” beamed Susan, joining me via Zoom from the cottage in Sullivan County, New York, where she and her partner had gone to sit out the coronavirus lockdown.

-She’s fresh-faced and smiling, and it’s hard to believe that more than ten years have passed since that fateful trip.
+She was fresh-faced and smiling, and it was hard to believe that more than ten years had passed since that fateful trip.

-I’m in my bedroom in North London, in the home I bought a couple of years before.
-I’ve been at CNN nearly five years, having been laid off at the online video start-up which brought me to New York in 2009.
+I was in my bedroom in North London, in the home I bought a couple of years before.
+I’ve been at CNN five years now, having been laid off at the online video start-up which brought me to New York in 2009.
 My Irish family’s a little bigger, with a nephew joining us in 2010.

 The pandemic restrictions have given me a lot more time to reconnect with people online, which is why I’d dug out Susan’s business card from a drawer and Googled her.

-She choked up, she says, when she got that surprise communication telling her that, once upon a time, she’d done a little thing that meant a lot.
-“We need that right now,” she adds.
+Susan told me she’d choked up when she got that surprise communication telling her that, once upon a time, she’d done a little thing that meant a lot.
+“We need that right now,” she added.

 Susan helped me reunite with family that year, but now, like billions around the world, we’re not sure when we’ll be able to hug our loved ones again.
 It’s a reminder to treasure the moments we have.

-Back in 2009, I used Google Hangouts to ring home when I was stranded, and video calls are once again bringing us close to family and friends – and the WiFi speed’s much better, too.
+Back in 2009, I used Google Hangouts to ring home when stranded, and video calls have also been a great help this year – and the WiFi’s better too.